 Can homemade condensed cream of chicken soup be frozen?

-But take heart–it takes about 10 whole minutes to make it from scratch, so don’t worry about freezing it.
-You can also make it up and put it in the fridge in a jar for a day or two before you know you’ll need it though.
+If you decide not to freeze it, you can also make it up and put it in the fridge in a jar for a day or two before you know you’ll need it.

 Place a layer of plastic wrap right against the surface of the soup when you chill it so it doesn’t form a skin.